rdancer/php-logger-module-coding-challenge/README.md

 Specifies a `Logger` trait and implements it in a `FileLogger` class.

-For a live demo, see [my personal server](https://www.rdancer.org/reciteme-coding-challenge/).
+For a live demo, see [my server](https://www.flatwalls.co.uk/reciteme-coding-challenge/).

 ## Installation